-Paige, the computational pathology startup targeting cancer, closes Series B at $70M – TechCrunch
+Paige, the computational pathology startup targeting cancer, closes a Series B at $70M – TechCrunch

 Paige’s platform allows its users not only to share research and primary data without physically sending slides around, but to use high performance software built to “read” the data in a more comprehensive way than clinicians and researchers would otherwise be able to do.
 That initially has been applied to work in prostrate and breast cancers but is now also being explored around other cancers as well, Grady said.
 “We’re adding in information to the workflow, boosting the confidence and quality of data.
 The first piece [the platform and the slides] enables the second piece.”

-The Goldman Sachs investment is coming from the financial services giant’s merchant banking division, and as part of it, David Castelblanco, MD at Goldman Sachs, has joined Paige’s Board of Directors.
+The Goldman Sachs investment is coming from the financial services giant’s merchant banking division, and as part of it, David Castelblanco, MD at Goldman Sachs, has joined Paige’s board of directors.

 “We have been very impressed with the company and its pace of development,” he said in a statement.
 “We are excited to increase our commitment to support Leo, Thomas and the Paige team’s transformative work with artificial intelligence and machine learning in the cancer field.”

-“We initially invested in Paige recognizing the potential of their products to add significant value to the industry and impact the future of cancer care,” added Jeffrey C. Lightcap, senior MD of Healthcare Venture Partners.
+“We initially invested in Paige recognizing the potential of their products to add significant value to the industry and impact the future of cancer care,” added Jeffrey C. Lightcap, senior managing director of Healthcare Venture Partners.
 “After seeing Paige make tremendous progress in such a short period, we added to our investment to further accelerate their growth.”